OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID2.md

 5. shall not reject an authorisation request requesting more scope than is necessary to access data specified in the Permissions element of a linked Consent Resource object;
 6. may reduce requested scope to a level sufficient to enable access to data resources specified in the Permissions element of a linked Consent Resource object;
 7. shall retain a complete audit history of the consent resource in accordance with current Central Bank brazilian regulation;
+8. shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of RFC 6749) if the CPF of the authenticated user is not the same as indicated in the _loggedUser_ element of the Consent Resource Object;
+9. shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of RFC 6749) if the _businessEntity_ element has not been populated in the related Consent Resource Object and the user has selected or authenticated by using a credential related to a business account;
+10. an autenticated or selected business account´s CNPJ must match the value present in the _businessEntity_ element of the Consent Resource Object.
+In case of divergence authorization server shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of RFC 6749).

 ### Confidential Client